vitorvicente/grandmen123.com/README.md

 - HTML cleanup for Main Page
 - Navbar HTML & CSS for Content Page
 - Header HTML & CSS for Content Page

+###### Day 19
+- Fixes for the Navbar & Header
+- About Section HTML & CSS
+- Series Section HTML & CSS
+- Implementation of JS libraries for smooth scroll
+- General Fixes